 MRI imaging has measured this.
 Women with endometriosis have significantly more fluid in their peritoneal cavity during the days around their period, and the amount of fluid they're holding directly correlates with how much bloating they report.
 This is why sometimes the bloating feels like weight you're actually carrying, not just the sensation of distension.

 Your microbiome (the bacteria living in your gut) is different from women without endometriosis.
 You tend to have less of the protective bacteria (Lactobacillus) and more of the gas-producing varieties (Prevotella and Ruminococcus).
-[11]
+Gastrointestinal symptoms are nearly universal in endometriosis — research has found that approximately 90% of women with confirmed endometriosis report GI symptoms.

 Your endometriotic lesions release chemicals that sensitize immune cells called mast cells living in your gut and abdomen.
 When estrogen surges in the late luteal phase, these primed mast cells degranulate, releasing histamine and tryptase.
 This increases how porous your gut lining becomes and triggers fluid secretion into your intestines.